cetinajero/jekyll-theme-marketing/index.md

 <section class="pt-5">
   {%  include components/jumbotron/bootstrap.html
+      title="Where to buy?"
-      desc="Find the store closest to your location" button='<i class="fas fa-search"></i> Search'
+      desc="Find the store closest to your location with our partner finder map." button='<i class="fas fa-search"></i> Search'
       href="/"
       img="shops"